cardstack/cardstack-documentation/guides/getting-started/index.md

 yarn start-ember
 ```

-Visit [http://localhost:4200](http://localhost:4200) to see the app in action!
+Visit [http://localhost:4200](http://localhost:4200) to see the main Cardboard app in action:

 ![screenshot of the Cardboard project](/images/cardboard-initial.png)

+Your newly added Card can be found at [http://localhost:4200/authors/1](http://localhost:4200/authors/1).

 ## Next steps